janberner/AuditingTutorial/README.md

 ```
 to stop it process and restart it again.

-When starting a blockchain, we can add different plugins to the blockchain to enable specific features.
+When starting a EOSIO blockchain, we can add different plugins to the blockchain to enable specific features.
 More information about available plugins can be found [here](https://developers.eos.io/manuals/eos/latest/nodeos/plugins/index).
-With the settings below a blockchain with all basic and necessary plugins is started and will begin to produce blocks.
+With the settings below nodeos starts a block producing node with all basic and necessary plugins for the blockchain.
 Note, in the directory the command is executed in, a file will be created *nodeos.log*, it logs the nodeos tool.

 ```
 nodeos -e -p eosio \